 And most importantly, this gave Manos the opportunity to ask direct questions, as a developer, to Gary and Darren.

-If you want to get the latest on Woo blocks, curious as a developer on how it affects you and hear some great discussion, tune into this one.
+If you want to get the latest on Woo blocks, curious as a developer on how it affects you and hear some great discussion around the future of blocks, tune into this one.

 Connect with Gary, Manos, and Darren

 - Manos on Twitter @psyxma

 Bob: Hey, everyone.
 Episode 105, Do the Woo.
 We are Woo Perspectives and there's no better way to have a perspective on Woo than WooCommerce Blocks, that's what we're going to be talking about today, good stuff.

 And before I even get into anything, I just have to introduce Noëlle Steegs.
 If you've been listening to Woo Perspectives which is one every other Tuesday, you've been hearing me, blah, blah, blah.
 I'm there with the guests, they're always more interesting than myself, but I thought I need to bring in a co-host, so I have brought in Noëlle.
 She's a developer in the WooCommerce space, she's a highly active in the community, volunteers for a lot of stuff.
 Co-Host of Woo Live, Noëlle.
 Welcome to the team.